draios/action-helm-tools/containers/README.md

     - `helm package`
     - `helm pull` (Artifactory has a delay between pushing a chart and it being available to pull)

+## TODO

+- GH action to build and push the image (on merge to `main`)
+    - question: while developing and testing, the image will be needed on artifactory at `docker.internal.sysdig.com/helm-push-artifactory:TAG` if `TAG` is same as the one in [version](containers/version) then the `docker push` will fail.
+      Only solution seems to be to use a special `TAG` during development.

 ## Arguments

 ### Required